pearance/platservbuild/README.md

 Description
 -----------

-This is a set of bash scripts to assist in developing and building an Aegir based "SaaS Master Server"
+This is a set of scripts to assist in building an Aegir platform server.

 Quick Install
 -------

-curl -O https://raw.github.com/Pearance/saasmaster/master/saasmaster.sh; chmod 700 saasmaster.sh; ./saasmaster.sh
+curl -O https://raw.github.com/pearance/platservbuild/master/platservbuild.sh; chmod 700 platservbuild.sh; ./platservbuild.sh